hackerkid/Hackernews-Syncer-for-Wordpress/README.md

 # Advanced-Hackernews-Wordpress-Sync
 A plugin for syncing the Hackenews posts with Wordpress blog.
-Has support of fetching the posts with a minimum Karma.
+Can be used as a Personlized Hacker News reader which only fetches the post with a minimum Karma.
+The plugin does the job of checkin whether good quality posts have arrived so that you don't have to do it manually.

-Send pull request for adding features.
+Send pull request for extending features.